AlibabaCloudDocs/gpdb/intl.en-US/API Reference/Request structure.md

 # Request structure

-To make an API call, send an HTTP GET request to the OpenAPI endpoint with request parameters according to the description of the corresponding API operation.
-The processing results are returned in the response.
+To send an API request, you must send an HTTP GET request to the API endpoint.
+You must add the request parameters that correspond to the API operation being called.
+After you call the API, the system returns a response.

 ## Endpoints

-The endpoint of this API is gpdb.aliyuncs.com.
+The endpoint of the API is gpdb.aliyuncs.com.

 ## Protocols

-You can send HTTP and HTTPS requests.
-We recommend that you send HTTPS requests for better security.
-Some password-related APIs only support HTTPS.
+You can call API operations by sending HTTP or HTTPS requests.
+For security purposes, we recommend that you send HTTPS requests.
+Some password-related API operations only support HTTPS.

 ## Methods

-You can send requests using the HTTP GET method.
-In an HTTP GET request, parameters are included as part of the URL.
+The system allows you to send HTTP GET requests.
+This requires request parameters to be included in request URLs.

 ## Parameters

-Specify the Action parameter, for example, CreateDBInstance.
-Additionally, specify the common request parameters that are applicable for all operations and operation-specific parameters that are applicable only for this operation.
+When you make an API request, you must set the Action parameter to the operation \(such as CreateDBInstance\) that you want to perform.
+You must also specify common request parameters and operation-specific request parameters.

 ## Encoding

-Requests and responses are encoded using the UTF-8 character set.
+Requests and responses are encoded in UTF-8.